 How to Treat High Arch Foot Pain

-High arch, also known as Cavus Foot, is a condition in which the arch of the foot has an abnormally high arch.
-This can be the result of a previous medical condition, neurological disorder, or it can be hereditary.
+High arch, also known as Cavus Foot, is a condition in which the foot has an abnormally high arch.
+This condition may be hereditary, or it may be the result of a neurological disorder or other medical condition.

-Most commonly recognized by a noticeably high arch even when standing, some of the other symptoms of Cavus Foot include:
+Most commonly recognized by a noticeably high arch even when standing, some of the other symptoms of high arch include:

 - Bent or clenched toes

 - Frequent blisters

 - Pain when standing or walking

 Instability caused by the heel pointing inward, which can cause ankle sprains

 Having high arches isn’t necessarily painful, but it can be difficult in certain situations.
 Wearing commercially made shoes or walking on your feet for long periods of time can make your feet feel tiresome or achy.

 With high arches, you need to take extra care to find shoes with the proper arch support.
 Flat or flimsy shoes rarely offer the right arch support to keep your feet stable and comfortable throughout the day.

 Look for shoes with good side-to-side stability, such as high-top shoes and shoes with a short, wide heel.
 It is best to avoid high-heeled shoes over two inches to keep your foot adequately stable.
 If your shoes still don’t offer enough support, you can have insoles custom made to fit the specific arch of your feet.